rawagschal/READMEgenerator/README.md

 ## Description

-A node.js application that generates a custom README.md file
+A node.js application that generates a custom README markdown file

 ## Table of Contents